Who is Dan Fallows, Racing Bulls’ newly appointed Technical Director?

 - 2 min read

-Written by Maham Mir
+Written by Maham Mir, Edited by Marit Everett

 Fallows is no stranger to the Red Bull family, having previously spent close to a decade at the senior team in various positions.
-At the time of his departure in 2022, Fallows was Head of the Aerodynamics department at Red Bull.
+At the time of his departure Fallows was Head of the Aerodynamics department at Red Bull.
 The World Constructors’ Championship winning RB18 was the final Red Bull car that he contributed towards.

 Having been approached by Lawrence Stroll, it was announced in 2022 that Fallows would be joining Aston Martin after a period of gardening leave.
 During his stint with the team, Fallows held multiple titles with different responsibilities.